aleczaitz/startup/notes.md

   -	DELETE → URL usually identifies what to delete

 - Route handlers are just functions at the end of the day, so if the handler requires `await`, just put `async` before the arrow function

+- `const something = await Promise.all(arrayOfPromises)` returns a promise of promises that waits till all the promises in the array have been fulfilled.